facebookresearch/hydra/website/docs/plugins/nevergrad_sweeper.md

 batch_size: 8
 ```

-The application `main` returns a float which we want to minimimize, the minimum is 0 and reached for:
+The the function decorated with `@hydra.main()` returns a float which we want to minimize, the minimum is 0 and reached for:
 ```yaml
 db: mnist
 lr: 0.12